What is prasugrel?

 • sudden headache, confusion, problems with vision, speech, or balance.

-See also Doxycycline
+See also Cleocin 300 mg

 Less serious side effects may include: